 Another, more palatable, change for racers was: The start has been moved to the Kalkaska Airport, which will offer plenty of parking and wide open space for riders.
 The race sends off about 150 riders in 55 waves — every three minutes — for close to 3 hours, so the new start area will offer racers a chance to get in position before hitting the narrower trails.
 A welcome change for many!

 The finish line was at the usual Timber Ridge Resort in Traverse City.
 Spectators and racers can revel in the podiums, Bell’s beer tents and (short-lived) ice trophies.

 Last but not least, the biggest player in the Iceman every year is the weather.
 Racers can expect anything from 20-something and snow (a true “Iceman”) to 60-something and sun (a “NiceMan”) to cold, lovely rain (a “MudMan”).
 The perfect combination is a start in snow with a finish in the sun!

 The 2019 race was sold out, with some 5,000 riders signed up.
 Of that number, the full 30-mile race saw about 4,250 riders, while the rest saddled up for the shorter 8-mile Slush Cup or kids’ SnoCone races.
 However, riders can check the Iceman website often to see if any transfers that become available now through Oct.
 11. The $20 transfer fee is donated to two Michigan youth cycling organizations.
 Norte Youth Cycling of Traverse City and Grand Rapids Dirt Dawgs both benefit from riders getting in at the last minute!

 The real thrill of the race is that it’s something we can all look forward to.

 “We see riders in their 80s and kids on their very first balance bikes,” Sovis said.

-Visit iceman.com for full details on this year’s milestone Iceman.
+Registration for 2020's iceman race is now open!
+Visit iceman.com for full details on this year’s Iceman.